 The likelihood of a risk crystallising, the financial impact if it materialises and the systems and controls in place to mitigate these risks are reflected in the assessment of own funds requirements in the ICARA process.
 This determines the own funds necessary for ongoing business operations or to wind down the business in an orderly manner.
 This assessment is refreshed at least annually or where material changes require and review.

 Concentration risk

-OUKL is required to monitor and control all sources of concentration risk.
-The Firm has identified the following concentration risks and has put in place the control strategies discussed below.
+ODUK is required to monitor and control all sources of concentration risk.
+The Firm has identified the following concentration risks and has put in place control strategies commensurate to the risk.